bdb-project/desperados/README.md

 ## Release notes

 Release 1 was compiled with Inform 6 version 6.42 and the PunyInform library version 5.14.
 This was released for [ParserComp 2025](https://itch.io/jam/parsercomp-2025).

+Release 2 was compiled with Inform 6 version 6.44 and the PunyInform library version 6.0.2.
+This was a post-comp release to account for feedback from ParserComp and changes in the PunyInform library.
+It also included many small enhancements, such as minor bug fixes, string and code optimisation, some minor rewording, improvements around the mirror in the bedroom and addition of hints.
+There were no changes to puzzles.